-1. It makes sure that you've captured all the budget information in a collaborative, you know, in a detailed way.
-And it's automatically rolled up, you know, as opposed to.
-Having millions of spreadsheets come at you from a finance perspective and trying to put them all together.
+1. It makes sure that you've captured all the budget information in a collaborative, detailed way.
+And it's automatically rolled up, as opposed to having millions of spreadsheets come at you from a finance perspective and trying to put them all together.

 2. It allows you to force department heads and budget owners to think about the choices they're making in a budget.
 This collaborative process provides every budget owner a P&L and you can sit down with those budget owners and talk about their plans for the year and what they're going to try to accomplish.